BlueBrain/NeuroMorphoVis/info/modules/input-output.md

 + The standard [.SWC](http://www.neuronland.org/NLMorphologyConverter/MorphologyFormats/SWC/Spec.html) file format.
 + [H5](https://developer.humanbrainproject.eu/docs/projects/morphology-documentation/0.0.2/index.html) file format.
 This format is specific to the Blue Brain Project / Human Brain Projects, but the python bindings of HDF5 library must be installed to the system to load it.

+The users can select to load the morphologies from
++ Individual .SWC or .H5 files based on their absolute pathes in the file system
++ A morphology linked to a certain neuron listed in a BBP circuit defined by its GID.

 The framework is mainly based on Blender.
 The current release uses the API of Blender 2.78b or 2.78c.
 Blender is a free software and can be downloaded from this [page](http://download.blender.org/release/).
 Blender comes with an LGPL license.
 There are other optional dependecies that are specific to users from [Blue Brain Project](https://github.com/BlueBrain).
 These dependencies are: